Manvi1670/SUDOKO-SOLVER/README.md

 # Sudoku Solver (C++ - Dancing Links)

 A fast, robust, and feature-rich Sudoku solver using Donald Knuth's Algorithm X (Dancing Links) in C++.
-This project demonstrates advanced algorithmic techniques and clean C++ programming, suitable for inclusion in your CV and as a GitHub portfolio project.
+This project demonstrates advanced algorithmic techniques.
 ## Project Description
 This project is a command-line Sudoku solver that can handle any standard 9x9 Sudoku puzzle, including those with multiple solutions.
 It supports both interactive and batch (file) modes, provides pretty-printed output, validates input, and measures solving time.
 The code is well-documented and user-friendly, making it a great showcase for your programming and algorithmic skills.